flutter/website/src/content/deployment/flavors.md

 </li>
 <li>

 Change the `free` scheme to match the build configurations already created.

-* In the **Runner** project, click **Manage Schemes…** and a pop up window opens.
+* In the **Runner** project,
+  click **Manage Schemes…** and a pop up window opens.
-* Double click the free scheme.
+* Double click the "free" scheme.
 In the next step
   (as shown in the screenshot), you'll modify each scheme to match its free build configuration: